-The financial and tech marketplaces love acronyms, and there’s an exclusive group of companies that go by the scary-sounding “FAANG”.
-This group of industry powerhouses, which includes Facebook, Amazon, Apple, Netflix and Google (now Alphabet), are well-known as innovative leaders and disruptors of the modern economy.
+The financial and tech marketplaces love acronyms, and there’s an exclusive group of companies that go by the scary-sounding moniker “FAANG”.
+This group of industry powerhouses, which includes Facebook, Amazon, Apple, Netflix and Google, are well-known as innovative leaders and disruptors of the modern economy.

 You may think these businesses have nothing in common with yours — but think again.
 From people to technology, here are 4 lessons from the FAANG companies that can help